ga-dc/wdi-quiz3/README.md

 Your description:
 ```
 Replace this with your answer
+A RESTful (REpresentational State Transfer) route is a conventional means for a user to interact with a Server and the related databases/objects.
 ```
 Your routes:
 ```
-The ancestors have provided an example of one route; you do the other six!

 GET '/warriors/:id'
-  * This is the show route, which finds a warrior by ID, and displays information about that warrior.
+  * This is the 'show' route, which finds a warrior by ID, and displays information about that warrior.

-Replace this with your answer
+GET '/warriors'
+  * This is the 'index' route, which displays a list of all warriors.

+GET '/warriors/new'
+  * This is the 'new' route, which creates a new warrior, via user interaction, through a form.

+POST '/warriors'
+  * This is the 'create' route, which takes the entered information and actually inserts a new row into the database, with the new warrior.

+GET '/warriors/:id/edit'
+  * This is the 'edit' route, which gets a particular row that already exists in the database, and allows the user to edit the information of that warrior.

+PUT '/warriors/:id'
+  * This is the 'update' route, which takes the edited information in the above form, and actually updates the row in the database (similar to the GET/POST used by the 'new' and 'create' routes above, except editing an existing warrior, not creating one from scratch).

+DESTROY '/warriors/:id'
+  * This is the 'destroy' route, which destroys a database warrior.

 ```

 ### Question 8